xstupi00/Theoretical-Assignments/README.md

 # Theoretical Assignments
-## Fineshed projects from the following subjects:
+## Finished projects from the following subjects:

 - Theoretical Computer Science
 - Statistics and Probability